Skip to main content

 2. Complete the CA's validation process.

-3. Download the signed certificate and full chain as a PEM file (name it: codesign-fullchain.pem).
+3. Download the signed certificate and full chain as a PEM file.
+Rename it to codesign-fullchain.pem.

 The chain PEM should contain certificates in order: end-entity → intermediate(s) → root.